 The starting point

-The process starts with a set of outline training materials provided by the external training-of-trainers facilitator.
-These are based on inclusive education training messages and activities that have been tested and improved over many years in different contexts.
-The materials form the basis of the training for principal trainers, but it is expected that the principal trainers were expected to critique and adapt the materials.
+At the start of the work in Zambia and Zanzibar, a set of outline training materials was provided by the external training-of-trainers facilitator from EENET.
+These materials were based on inclusive education training messages and activities that had been tested and improved over many years in different contexts.
+The materials formed the basis of the training for principal trainers, but the principal trainers were expected to critique and adapt the materials.